Observations shed light on the history of our Galaxy's supermassive black hole

 So what’s the source?
 One possibility would be luminous X-ray sources in the Large Magellanic Cloud, which is a large galaxy in its own right, but the geometry of the ionized parts of the stream doesn’t seem to fit.

-Instead, the authors suggest that the Milky Way lived through a period when its black hole was growing, accreting material which would build up in a hot, bright accretion disc that is absent today.
+Instead, the authors suggest that the Milky Way lived through a period when its black hole was growing, accreting material which would build up in a hot, bright accretion disk that is absent today.

 The Milky Way’s central black hole must have been accreting at a substantial fraction of the Eddington Limit, the theoretical maximum rate at which such an object in normal circumstances can grow.